Spark It Up!

 6. Identify and apply at least 2 mindfulness play based interventions for down regulating.

 7. Explore and identify at least 4 attachment play based strategies for improving relationships within the youth’s social system.

-Our Distinguished Presenters will be Presenting on…
+Our Past Distinguished Presenters Presenting on…

 When Love Isn’t Enough – Parenting the Defiant, Noncompliant Child in Ourselves and our Clients